NOAA-GSL/ExascaleWorkflowSandbox/apps/mpas/README.md

 `default_config.yaml` is the default configuration used to run the MPAS App. `default_config.yaml` is located in the `config` directory of the MPAS App.

 `user_config.yaml` is used to update the default configuration.
-The `user_config.yaml` will be used to render the `default_config.yaml` added in the information provided from the user.
-The `experiment.py` script will then use the configuration supplied by both scripts to run the experiment.
+The `user_config.yaml` will be used to render the `default_config.yaml` provided by the user.
+The `experiment.py` script will use the configuration scripts to run the experiment.
 Both `user_config.yaml` and `experiment.py` are located in the `config` directory.

 - Edit `user_config.yaml` to set the platform and experiment directory for running the forecast.

-`resources.yaml` provides platform details and contains `environment` commands, allowing users to update the default `environment` commands, providing flexibility to use additional modules.
+`resources.yaml` provides platform details and contains `environment` commands, allowing users to update the default `environment`, providing flexibility to use additional modules.

 # 2. Instructions for building the model